 Euteller – Min €10, Max €5000

 For bank transfers, customers must deposit from a bank account using their own name.
 Optibet state that withdrawal transactions involve several security checks and can take up to 5 business days, but in most cases it will be significantly faster.
 Furthermore, although the company will send money back to cards and e-wallets etc. they state that it is faster to send money back to back accounts.

 The level of customer support is decent, with several methods for customers to get in touch with representatives of Optibet.
 Along with live chat, there is an e-mail address (email@example.com) and a phone number (+356 27780813) both manned from 09:00 till 21:00 EET.
 Furthermore for those who wish to write in, Optibet’s address is:

 BKR 4013, Malta

 The company do have an FAQ section that can help answer customer’s queries.
 The FAQ area is comprehensive, and is split up into a variety of topics, so players can often get the answer to their questions quickly just by looking through the website.
 Optibet offer a search bar within the FAQ, so clients can go directly to the section they require.

 Unfortunately, mobile betting is where Optibet sports currently fall short.
-When accessing the website from a handheld device, customers are directly to the desktop website – there is no mobile optimised option, so players have to use the zoom feature on their phone to get around the sportsbook.
+When accessing the website from a handheld device, customers are directly to the desktop website – there is no mobile optimised option, so players have to use the zoom feature on their phone to get around the bookie.

 Overall, Optibet sports have a very solid website, and they tick the majority of the boxes to be considered a decent bookmaker.
 Of course there is room for improvement, but for those looking for a range of sports and solid odds, then they are a good option.